tgcreate/custom-title-enhanced-text-widget/readme.txt

 === Enhanced Text Widget ===
-Contributors: bostondv
+Contributors: bostondv, tgcreate
 Donate link: http://pomelodesign.com/donate/
-Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, php widget, link widget title, bare widget, widget shortcodes
+Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, span br title, linked, text widget, php widget, link widget title, bare widget, widget shortcodes
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.8.1
-Stable tag: 1.4.3
+Stable tag: 1.4.3.1
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and/or PHP as content with linkable widget title.
+This fork adds ability to add br and span tags to title.

 == Description ==

 An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and/or PHP as content with linkable widget title.
+This fork adds ability to use br and span tags in title.

 Options: